 Recently published research has highlighted the risks of fat embolisms during and following a liposuction procedure that was performed on the lower legs.
 The patient suffered from a rare complication known as a fat embolism, or a mass of substance that breaks from the veins and can block a blood vessel, creating devastating risks.
 While fat embolisms are rare during liposuction, it is an important reminder of the possible risks during this operation.
-Fat embolisms are typically caused when there is soft tissue damage and can be an extremely rare, yet dangerous risk for liposuction procedures.
+Fat embolisms are typically caused when there is soft tissue damage and can be an extremely rare, yet dangerous risk.

 Cause of Fat Embolisms